World Suicide Prevention Day

 The International Association for Suicide Prevention, in conjunction with the World Health Organization, organizes the observance of World Suicide Prevention Day on the 10th of September every year.
 Suicide may look differently depending on where we sit on a map, but the truth remains that the pain and suffering that causes and is caused by suicide cuts across every sociodemographic variable and exists in every corner of the world.

-World Suicide Prevention Day (WSPD) 2022 theme is “Creating hope Through Action.”
+World Suicide Prevention Day (WSPD) 2024 theme is “Change the Narrative.”

 Suicide occurs all over the world and can take place at almost any age.
 Suicide is preventable, though many of us have either been impacted by it or know of someone who has.
 Suicide is not someone else’s problem-it’s everyone’s problem.
 Developing and maintaining connections, and strengthening our capacity to listen to those in need, are ways we can help build relationships with others and better assist individuals who may be at risk.